 The Icelandic troll Santa Clauses get their peculiar names after their individual characteristics.
 They are skinny because they are always hungry.
 Their mother does not seem to feed them well.
 These guys are troublemakers who steal food and play tricks on people.
 This is why the Icelanders have to look well after their food during the Christmas season.

-Besides being a nuisance and stealing food the Yule Lads are also ugly and pretty stupid.
+Besides being a nuisance and stealing food the Yule Lads are also very ugly and stupid.
 Here are the descriptions of each Yule Lad in order of the night he visits:

 1. Sheep-Cote Clod (Stekkjarstaur)